-The College at Old Westbury is committed to a firm policy of nondiscrimination and provides housing without regard to race, age, sex, religion, physical disability, creed, national origin, sexual orientation, gender identity and expression.
-The College will not condone any action by individuals or groups that may be contrary to this policy.
+SUNY Old Westbury is committed to a firm policy of nondiscrimination and provides housing without regard to race, age, sex, religion, physical disability, creed, national origin, sexual orientation, gender identity and expression.
+The University will not condone any action by individuals or groups that may be contrary to this policy.

-As a resident student you have the potential for governing yourself in a mature and responsible manner.
-Your behavior and conduct should not interfere with the established educational goals of the College or the Office of Residential Life or infringe on the rights and privileges of any other person.
-Therefore, the residents of SUNY College at Old Westbury residence halls, and their guests, are expected to both know and abide by Office of Residential Life's License Agreement, Code for Student Conduct and Rules, College Regulations & Policies.
-Students are expected to be checking their SUNY OW email as our official means of communications for any conduct information and for any potential emergency changes to policy and/or procedure.
+As a resident student, you have the potential to govern yourself in a mature and responsible manner.
+Your behavior and conduct should not interfere with the established educational goals of the University or the Office of Residential Life or infringe on the rights and privileges of any other person.
+Therefore, the residents of SUNY Old Westbury residence halls, and their guests, are expected to both know and abide by the Office of Residential Life's License Agreement, Code for Student Conduct and Rules, University Regulations & Policies.
+Students are expected to regularly check their SUNY Old Westbury email, as it is our official means of communication for any conduct information and for any potential emergency changes to policy and/or procedure.

-The College at Old Westbury also subscribes to the "Statement of Students' Rights and Responsibilities" promoted by the Association of College and University Housing Officers-International (ACUHO-I) reprinted here:
+The University also subscribes to the "Statement of Students' Rights and Responsibilities" promoted by the Association of College and University Housing Officers-International (ACUHO-I) reprinted here:

-Residents in College housing facilities possess specific individual and group rights and responsibilities, which must serve to guide Housing Personnel in making decisions concerning student welfare and behavior.
+Residents in University housing facilities have specific individual and group rights and responsibilities, which must serve to guide Housing Personnel in making decisions concerning student welfare and behavior.
 The following statements define minimal expectations regarding these rights and responsibilities.
-Each resident has the right to engage in activities that are a part of College life.
+Each resident has the right to engage in activities that are a part of university life.
 However, these rights carry with them reciprocal responsibilities on the part of the individual to insure these same rights for other residents.
 Individuals must be educated regarding these particular rights and responsibilities that are associated with community living.